apache/activemq-artemis/docs/user-manual/en/ha.md

 If *replication* is configured using such new roles some additional element is required to complete configuration, detailed later.

+### IMPORTANT NOTE ON PLUGGABLE QUORUM VOTE FEATURE

+This feature is still **EXPERIMENTAL** and not meant to be run in production yet.

+It means:
+- its configuration can change until declared as **officially stable**
+- it has to solve yet an inherent data misalignment issue with replication (it can happen with `classic` replication as well)

+More info about this issue are on [ARTEMIS-3340](https://issues.apache.org/jira/browse/ARTEMIS-3340).

 ### Data Replication

 When using replication, the live and the backup servers do not share the